hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 The recipient of the Certificate and the CertificateVerify messages first extracts the attestation payload from the Certificate message and either relays it to the verifier (if evidence was received) or processes it locally (if attestation results were received).
-Verification of the attestation payloads happen according to the defined format.
+Verification of the attestation payloads happens according to the defined format.

 In the subsections we will look at how the two message pattern fit align with the